• Home

 Celebrant: Ruby, will you continue to trust, respect and support Bella as her lover, friend and confidante as you grow together side by side?

-You: I will, I do, heck yes, fuck yeah, ummm of course I will
+You: I will, I do, heck yes, ummm of course I will

 - And then your personal vows